skip to main content

 2.8

 It is sound practice to discourage gifts and favors from persons or organizations with whom Caltech has a business relationship or with whom a business relationship is being considered.
-Personal gifts and gratuities with more than nominal value should be tactfully declined or returned to the offeror to avoid any appearance or suggestion of improper influence.
+Personal gifts and gratuities with more than $25 should be tactfully declined or returned to the offeror to avoid any appearance or suggestion of improper influence.
 Any employee involved in awarding or administering contracts or other agreements funded with Federal or other government funds should keep in mind that applicable laws contain prohibitions against soliciting or accepting gratuities, favors, or anything of monetary value from contractors or potential contractors.
-See the JPL Gifts and Gratuities policy for additional guidance on gifts at JPL.

 2.9

-No employee should act in any Institute matter involving a member of their family or an individual with whom they have a similar relationship (family member), including, but not limited to, matters affecting a family members' employment or evaluation or advancement at Caltech.
+No employee should act in any Caltech matter involving a Relative4 or an individual with whom they have a similar relationship (family member), including, but not limited to, matters affecting a family members' employment or evaluation or advancement at Caltech.
 Family members include an employee's parents, grandparents, spouse, domestic partner, children, brothers, sisters, in-laws, an individual with whom the employee has a significant personal relationship, and an individual who is a member of the employee's household, or who cohabitates with the employee.
 The employment of Relatives as that term is defined in Personnel Memorandum (PM 9), is subject to the conditions and restrictions described in PM 9, including the requirement to complete the Nepotism Evaluation process whenever a relative of an employee is considered for employment in the same organization as the employee.

 In addition to making required disclosures, any employee who believes that they have other financial interests or activities that may conflict with these rules or otherwise create a conflict of interest, should make an appropriate disclosure.
 You may also report concerns about possible conflicts of interest on the part of others by calling the Campus Hotline at (626) 395-8787 or submitting a hotline form.
-JPL employees should may also report concerns using the JPL Ethics Help line at (866) 405-7536.
+JPL employees may also report concerns using the JPL Ethics Help line at (866) 405-7536.
 Further direction for JPL employees is available by reviewing Laboratory policies and requirements and seeking guidance and/or reporting conflict of interest concerns by contacting the JPL Ethics Office at (818) 354-6338 or email at [email protected].

 3.0 Additional Faculty Responsibilities

 It is acknowledged that, in their wider roles as academicians and professionals, the faculty may be subject to conflicts of interest and commitment that are not within the scope of a policy that is designed to address conflicts of interest in the employer-employee setting.
 For example, this policy is not designed to address conflicts that may be encountered in service to a professional society or peer review of journal submissions or of research grant applications.
 Other activities not covered by this policy are best handled within the ethical guidelines established by the Faculty Handbook.
 Faculty members must be aware of potential conflicts to ensure an open and productive environment for research and teaching.
-Conflicts of interest may arise when faculty members have the opportunity to influence Caltech's business decisions or when outside relationships may or may appear to compromise the integrity of decisions made as teachers and researchers.
+Conflicts of interest may arise when faculty members have the opportunity to influence Caltech's business decisions or when outside relationships may, or may appear to, compromise the integrity of decisions made as teachers and researchers.
 A faculty member's general commitment to Caltech requires that members perform their responsibilities to Caltech and appropriately use their own judgment in deciding whether to engage in a variety of extramural activities, within the confines set forth in the Faculty Handbook and any obligations prescribed by research sponsors.
 As a result, Caltech relies on its faculty to be alert to the possible effects of outside activities and financial interests on the integrity of their decisions and on their ability to fulfill their obligations to Caltech and to federal and private research sponsors.
 Accordingly, in addition to the conflict rules set forth above, the following guidance is provided for faculty:

 3.1